All you need is not ‘love jihad’, but liberty, say India’s embattled interfaith couples

-Category: World Hits: 3India’s ruling Hindu nationalist party has launched a legal campaign against "love jihad", a conspiracy theory that Muslims are luring Hindu women into marriage, that is shrinking liberties in a country that has long celebrated endogamy.
+Category: World Hits: 4India’s ruling Hindu nationalist party has launched a legal campaign against "love jihad", a conspiracy theory that Muslims are luring Hindu women into marriage, that is shrinking liberties in a country that has long celebrated endogamy.
 But in some quarters, opponents are choosing to resist the divisive narrative and give love a chance.

 Read more https://www.france24.com/en/asia-pacific/20210101-all-you-need-is-not-love-jihad-but-liberty-say-india-s-embattled-interfaith-couples